xiaochensun90/website/content/authors/admin/_index.md

 highlight_name: true
 ---

 I am a PhD candidate in Public Policy at Carnegie Mellon University.
-My research interests lie in the field of environmental and energy economics.
-My work uses economic and econometric models to examine the economic and environmental impact of a wide range of policies, including building efficiency, air pollution, and electricity markets.
-My job market paper studies one of the most critical obstacles for renewable transition and focuses on the interconnection process in the United States.
-Specifically, I examine the impact of cost allocation uncertainty on generators' decision to stay in the process.
+My research interests lie in the field of energy and environmental economics and policy.
+My work uses economic and econometric models to examine the impacts of a wide range of policies, including building efficiency, air pollution, and electricity markets.
+My job market paper studies one of the most critical obstacles hindering the transition to renewable energy sources and focuses on the transmission interconnection process in the United States.
+Specifically, I examine the impact of cost allocation uncertainty on generators' decision to ultimately connect to the grid.

-Prior to my PhD, I worked as a research analyst at Duke University Energy Initiative.
+Prior to my PhD, I worked as a research analyst at the Duke University Energy Initiative.
 I earned my B.A. in environmental economics from Renmin University of China and an M.S. in environmental economics and policy from Duke University.

 I am on the job market during AY 2023-2024.